 If I have said it once I have said it one hundred times, there is nothing like home baked bread.
-I’m fairly certain bread is my love language and Rosemary Focaccia is no exception.
+I’m fairly certain bread is my love language and this rosemary focaccia bread is no exception.
 Soft and fluffy on the inside with a slightly crisp outside and a beautiful chewiness in every bite, this bread is brilliant for sandwiches or even just dipping in soups or stews.
 This focaccia will capture your heart with both it’s texture and it’s aroma and making it is surprisingly easy because it requires no special bread shaping skills at all!

 Once you feel comfortable with this basic recipe you can play around with flavors and toppings.
 Try adding chopped sundried tomatoes along with the rosemary or slicing cherry tomatoes in half and placing them all over the top with basil.
 You could use sliced olives or sliced jalapenos with shredded cheese.
 Crumbled goat or feta cheese, crumbled bacon, caramelized onions, roasted or finely chopped garlic, everything bagel seasoning, and pine nuts are all good options too.
 The possibilities are really endless!